 Cavs send Knicks to franchise-record 17th straight loss

+“It’s incredibly hard,” said guard Dennis Smith Jr. “No one wants to lose, especially 17 in a row.
+Tonight would’ve been major for us if we’d have pulled it out.”

-CLEVELAND (AP) — Collin Sexton hit two free throws with 17 seconds remaining to put Cleveland up by three.
-John Jenkins missed a 3-pointer from the right corner, but Dennis Smith Jr. grabbed the rebound and dribbled to the corner.
-He also missed a 3-pointer and Larry Nance tapped the rebound to midcourt as time ran out.
+Collin Sexton, who led Cleveland with 20 points, hit two free throws with 17 seconds remaining to put the Cavaliers up by three.

+John Jenkins missed a 3-pointer from the right corner, but Smith grabbed the rebound and dribbled to the left corner.
+He also missed a 3-pointer and Larry Nance Jr. tapped the rebound to midcourt as time ran out.

+Luke Kornet, who hit a pair of 3-pointers down the stretch, missed a wide-open 3 with 21 seconds remaining that would have put the Knicks ahead.

+“When you’ve got a chance at the end, if you don’t win, it hurts,” coach David Fizdale said.
+“We had a shot — actually two — and we got the look we wanted.
+It just didn’t go down.
+And before that, we got a real good look from one of our best shooters in Kornet.”

-Nance and Jordan Clarkson each scored 15 points.
+Nance had 15 points and 16 rebounds, while Jordan Clarkson scored 15 points.
 Kevin Love had 14 points and nine rebounds in his second game since returning from foot surgery.
 The All-Star forward played 16 minutes, all in the first half.
 Love was 4 of 10 from the field, including two 3-pointers, and had nine rebounds.

+Love played Friday against Washington after missing 50 games.
+He scored four points in six first-quarter minutes.

+“I felt like the last game I wasn’t able to open up my lungs like I was tonight,” Love said.
+“It felt pretty good to get out there and feel like I got in some sort of rhythm.”

 Kadeem Allen scored a career-high 25 points for the Knicks.
 New York (10-46) has the worst record in the league, and has lost 25 of 26 and 30 of its last 32 games.